acezxn/OpenTeam/README.md

 <img width="700" alt="Screen Shot 2024-01-15 at 1 27 14 PM" src="https://github.com/acezxn/OpenTeam/assets/14313049/ecfdc24a-89ee-418a-bbba-94f13fabbc0b">

-Features Implemented:
+## Features

-- [x] Team management interface
-  - [x] Team settings
-  - [x] Join request creation
-  - [x] Member acceptance / rejection
+- 🧑‍💻 Public and private teaming system for developers to connect with each other
-- [x] Announcement board with markdown support
+- 📜 Annoucement display with markdown support for teams to show general information
-- [x] Real time chat system
-- [ ] Task boards for every team
+- 📈 Real time task boards for every team to track work progress
-  - [x] Creating, editing, and deleting tasks
-  - [x] Displaying task description
-  - [x] Real time updating for clients
+- 💬 Real time chat system for text communication

+Features working in progress:
-  - [ ] Create task tags
+  - [ ] Create task tag system
   - [ ] Assign tasks to users
+  - [ ] Implement more functionalites in the chat system